Stellacore/peridetic/README.md

-## Peridetic - Technical Detail
+## Peridetic - Technical Detail <a id=Technical-Detail></a>

 ### Terminology

 A comment on terminology and notation:

 * "XYZ" is used herein to denote classic Cartesian coordinates.
 In technical math speak - the three components of a vector as it is expressed with respect to a orthonormal dextral (right-handed) basis.
 For code, all data values (input arguments and return values) are interpreted as _meters_.

 * "LPA" is used herein to denote geodetic coordinates.
 The letters stand for "Longitude", "Parallel" (of latitude), and (ellipsoidal) "Altitude".
 The use of the "P" (instead of a second 'L') provides an easy way to distinguish the two geodetic location angles in single-letter notation.

 Note that "Altitude" is used herein to mean "ellipsoidal height" - I.e. the distance between point of interest and the (outer facing) ellipsoidal